ZeavoHQ/DebtKit-API/documents/README.md

 ## List Documents ##

-`POST /documents/all.json` will list all payments.
+`POST /documents/all.json` will list all documents.

 `* account` is your Account ID<br />
 `* key` is your API Key<br />